2020 ATP Finals: Singles

-If a player satisfies all three of these conditions, their mandatory ATP Tour Masters 1000 commitment is dropped entirely.
+If a player satisfies all three of these conditions, their mandatory ATP Masters 1000 commitment is dropped entirely.
 Players must be in good standing as defined by the ATP as to avail of the reduced commitment.

 The ATP Cup will count as an additional event in a player's rankings breakdown.

 Doubles

 Eight teams compete at the tournament, with one named alternates.
 The eight competing teams receive places according to the same order of precedence as in Singles.
 The named alternate will be offered first to any unaccepted teams in the selection order, then to the highest ranked unaccepted team, and then to a team selected by the ATP.
 Points are accumulated in the same competitions as for the Singles tournament.
 However, for Doubles teams there are no commitment tournaments, so teams are ranked according to their 18 highest points scoring results from any tournaments.